Custom roles

 One method of creating a custom role is to start with a policy that matches permissions for a Reader or Writer role, and modify it.

-For templates that match these permission levels, read Example policies.
+For templates that match these permission levels, read Example policies and templates.

 Implementing custom roles is a three-step process.